lexlies/CNY-Temperature-Scanner/README.md

 Our application takes the temperature of people visiting the house for Chinese New Year.
 Our solution also take into consideration about the rules set by the government that there is a limit of 8 people for house visiting to prevent the spread of CoVid-19. [ Link to Rules ](https://www.straitstimes.com/singapore/visitors-per-household-to-be-capped-at-8-per-day-from-jan-26-limit-cny-visits-to-2-other)

+We also made a video showcasing our project [Link to video](https://youtu.be/FMSO4x-2tsA)

+## How it works

 ## System Infrastructure
 ![System](https://user-images.githubusercontent.com/56866622/108586416-5e9d1a00-7389-11eb-9c79-5c1deca7ce27.jpg)

+Uses total of 5 Amazon Web Services (AWS) <br />

+1. IoT Core <br /> To connect to RaspberryPi
+2. AWS Elastic Compute Cloud (EC2) <br /> To host web application on cloud server
+3. DynamoDB  <br /> To store data on cloud database
+4. AWS S3 <br /> To store image taken to S3
+5. AWS Rekognition  <br /> Use the image stored on S3 for recognition

+### Flow

+1. Starts with Raspberry Pi that runs "temp.py" which takes a photo if motion is detected
+2. Upload the photo to AWS S3
+3. Image stored on AWS will be used by Amazon Rekognition to determine if human
+4. If human is detected, the Infrared Thermometer will take temperature of the person
+5. Arduino will run "temp.ino" and return values from Infrared Thermometer to RaspberryPi
+6. Upon receiving the value from Arduino, Raspberry Pi will publish the temperature to "/sensors/temp" topic via MQTT to AWS
+7. A rule is created to store the value in a table in DynamoDB
+8. Flask webserver hosted on AWS EC2 will obtain values from DynamoDB and display it on the webserver as a graph and a table
+9. On the Flask Webserver run on EC2, it is able to remotely control the state of red LED, green LED and the Buzzer.
+10. Flask server on EC2 will publish multiple topics, "/sensors/led/red", "/sensors/led/green" and "/sensors/buzzer"
+11. "listening_topic.py" will be running on the Raspberry Pi to listen to these topics to control red LED, green LED and the Buzzer.

 ## Hardware Setup